 Some state governments in Australia have introduced regulations regarding the management of PFAS containing firefighting foams, which could impact the use, release, and disposal of chemicals in this group in these states.
 In South Australia, the Environmental Protection Agency prohibited potentially hazardous fluorinated firefighting foams on 30 January 2018 (EPA South Australia, 2018).
 This prohibition covers any firefighting foam containing a fluorinated organic compound or compounds, which would include the chemicals in this group.

 The Queensland Government Department of Environment and Heritage Protection (now the Department of the Environment and Science) has introduced a policy for the environmental management of firefighting foams (Queensland Government, 2016).
-In Queensland, foams containing short-chain fluorotelomers (i.e., fluorotelomers with a perfluorohexyl (C6) or shorter perfluoroalkyl chain) can be used in situations when they are the only viable option.
+In Queensland, foams containing short-chain fluorotelomers (i.e., fluorotelomers with a perfluorohexyl (C6) or shorter perfluoroalkyl chain) can be used in situations when they are the only viable option, after firefighting effectiveness, short and long-term health, safety and environmental risks and property protection characteristics have all been appropriately considered.
 However, end-users must be aware of the foam composition and it must be ‘C6 purity compliant’.
 For the purposes of this policy, C6 purity compliant means it must not have greater than 50 mg/kg of total impurities in the concentrate for any compounds where the perfluorinated part of the carbon chain is longer than 6 carbon atoms (e.g. PFOA and PFOA precursors), but excluding PFOS which has a separate impurity limit of 10 mg/kg.
 In addition, there must be no releases to the environment and all releases must be fully contained on site, and all wastes must be disposed of as regulated waste to a facility authorised to accept such wastes (Queensland Government, 2016).